GRAINS-Chicago wheat rallies off three-year low after steep sell-off

 By Zachary Goelman

-Oct 2 (Reuters) - Chicago wheat rebounded on Monday on what traders characterized as "bottom-picking" after prices dropped more than 6% to three-year lows on Friday following the release of government data forecasting a larger-than-expected U.S. wheat harvest.
+Oct 2 (Reuters) - Chicago wheat futures rebounded on Monday on what one analyst characterized as "bottom-picking" after prices dropped more than 6% to three-year lows on Friday.

-Corn followed wheat higher, while soybeans remained near Friday's lows after a separate report showing higher U.S. soybean stockpiles sparked a sell off.
+Corn followed wheat higher, but soybeans prices remained low after news reports of Brazilian farmers planting at a rapid clip.

+U.S. Department of Agriculture (USDA) late Monday pegged the current U.S. corn harvest at 23% complete, compared with 19% at the same point in the prior year.
+It rated 53% of the current crop good or excellent, unchanged from a week earlier and up a percentage point from the same time in 2022.

 (Reporting by Zachary Goelman in New York City; Additional reporting by Michael Hogan in Hamburg and Naveen Thukral; Editing by Aurora Ellis)